 How to register to pay National Insurance Contributions (NICs)?

 As soon as you become self-employed, you must register to pay Class 2 NICs.
 For the 2020/21 tax year, you pay £3.05 per week if you are earning more than £6,475 or more.
 You will find an application form to pay Class 2 NICs by direct debit here.

 You should bear in mind that you will also be liable to pay Class 4 NICs when you have completed your self-assessment form each year, so you should set aside sufficient income to settle these liabilities.

 More on the latest tax rates and allowances on tax rates page.

-Register to pay other types of tax
+How to register to pay other types of tax?

 You will be taxed on any profits you make each year via the self-assessment process, however, there may be other taxes you will have to pay during the course of running your business.

 If your turnover is expected to reach £85,000 or more in a 12 month period, or if you expect to turnover the entire sum within 30 days, you must register for Value Added Tax.
 You can read more in our guide to VAT.